cryptomator/docs/source/desktop/volume-type.rst

 This volume type is always present and comes in handy when all other volume types fail to mount.
 It starts a local-only WebDAV server, which can be manually integrated into the system or accessed using a third-party application, like `Cyberduck <https://cyberduck.io/>`_.
+Check out the regarding manuals for your OS on how to connect to a WebDAV server.
+The address of Cryptomators local-only WebDAV server can be copied from the vault detail screen by clicking the green "Copy" button.